 In addition to the courses listed in this document, a student may potentially dual enroll at any college or university in Michigan.
 Eligibility for this is based upon progress and academic preparation.
-Please reach out to Katherine Caron, our Director of Student Services, at caron@miprepschool.org, for more information.
+Please reach out to Lucas Peless, our Executive Director of College and Career, at peless@miprepschool.org, for more information.